Guidance on the Classification of Medical Device Software (MDSW) for EU MDR

 For manufacturers, an exemplary approach to Rule 11 leads to situations where a previous class I device could now be class III, leading to a more significant overall clinical evaluation and compliance effort.

 The characteristics of software that make the medical devices in the first place must fall under Class IIa or higher.
-The principal exception being software having no medically related purposes.
+The principal exception is software having no medically related purposes.

-Since a vast majority of MDSWs deliver the information that will use for decisions with a diagnostic or therapeutic purpose, it is understandable that many of them will be starting at class IIa.
+Since a vast majority of MDSWs deliver the information that will use for decisions with a diagnostic or therapeutic purpose, it is understandable that many of them will be starting in class IIa.

 An example of software cited might fall under Class I, a patient-facing conception-support app that calculates a user’s fertility status based on various inputs.

-The Guidance implicitly states that a very narrow group of software devices could fall under Class I. For example, software that does not have a medical purpose and is not accessories; however, these devices are under the EU Medical Device Regulation’s specific deeming rules.
+The Guidance implicitly states that a very narrow group of software devices could fall under Class I. For example, software that does not have a medical purpose and is not an accessory is under the EU Medical Device Regulation’s specific deeming rules.

 Hypothetically, even if the software performs a relatively innocuous, medically related function.
 A device is class III if the resulting decision could result in death or irreversible deterioration.
 On a real note, though, very few decisions in the healthcare ecosystem would ever not result in death or irreversible decay in certain circumstances.